About 1500 from Guj pesent in Nizamuddin area last month: Govt

 At least 1500 people from Gujarat were present in Nizamuddin area of Delhi, which is now under a strict lockdown in view of coronavirus outbreak, when a religious congregation was being held there last month, officials said on Wednesday.
 However, the state government is yet to know the exact number of people who had attended the gathering.

 Joint teams of police and civic authorities in Surat, Bhavnagar and neighbouring Botad city traced 60 such people who were believed to be persent in Nizamuddin area and have put them under home as well as institutional quarantine over Tuesday night, an official release stated.
-Nizamuddin area has emerged as one of the hotspots for coronavirus outbreak since the 'markaz' or gathering of Tabligh-e-Jamaat was held there, prompting many states to launch a massive search for the attendees amidst fear of transmission of the virus.
+Nizamuddin area has emerged as one of the hotspots for coronavirus outbreak since the Tablighi Jamaat congregation was held there, prompting many states to launch a massive search for the attendees amidst fear of transmission of the virus.

 A Health department release stated that authorities had started tracking these 1,500 people in various cities and districts.
 Chief Minister Vijay Rupani, meanwhile, said that each person from Gujarat who had gone to Delhi earlier this month to attend the markaz will be traced and quarantined.